popularowl/angular-starter/README.md

 - Angular Starter application has Continuous Integration configured to perfrom testing on every GitHub code push.
 Its like having an additional QA team member!
 - That's all!

 Summary of how this project was created together with the detailed component walkthrough can be found on [HTMLCenter Blog](http://www.htmlcenter.com/blog/building-angular-js-starter-application).

-Below is simple start up guide.
+Below is a simple start-up guide.

 ### How to start Angular Starter

 How to start, test and use Angular Starter?

-You need [Node.js](https://nodejs.org/) to be installed in your dev environment and Angular Starter project depends on it.

-You should clone this project to you local dev environment:
+First, you need [Node.js](https://nodejs.org/) to be installed in your dev environment as Angular Starter project depends on it.
+Next, you should clone Angular Starter project to your dev environment:

     git clone https://github.com/popularowl/angular-starter.git